 A tactical grouping of battalions is called a brigade.
 Battalions are normally commanded by a lieutenant colonel.
 At present, the British Army has 47 regular and reserve infantry battalions.

 This is a formation consisting of three infantry battalions or three cavalry or armoured regiments.
-During the world wars a brigade numbered between 3,500 and 4,000 men.
+During the world wars a brigade numbered between 3,500 and 4,000 soldiers.

 When forming part of a division, a brigade has no internal support.
 But when operating independently (usually called a brigade group), it includes supporting reconnaissance, artillery, engineers, supply and transport.
 A brigade is commanded by a major-general or brigadier.